 It takes time

-I can honestly say that it took about a year for me and food to have a happy relationship.
+I can honestly say that it took about a year for me to have a happy relationship with food.
 But I started feeling better within 3 months of following my plan of action.

 So, if you’re still living in fear of food, make a vow to repair your relationship to food– right now!
 Maybe you’re like me and a concrete plan will work.
 Or you may start with one goal at a time.
 Or you might decide to work this out with your treatment team.